 Lesson 4: There is a mental shift when you own rental property

 Stage 1 - The "I get it" phase: There is undeniably this mental shift that occurs throughout your investing journey that I wasn't expecting.
 It starts when you first discover real estate investing and have that rush of excitement.
 It's when you "get that investing can work."
 We spent a few years learning through resources like Bigger Pockets which offered us a treasure trove of real estate knowledge.
-Roofstock also offers some great resources to educate yourself and matches you with partners to help throughout the buying and managing process.
+Roofstock also offers some great resources to educate yourself about owning rental property and matches you with partners to help throughout the buying and managing process.
 These things helped make it a whole lot less scary for us to buy our first rental property.

 I liken it to the experience of buying a personal residence.
 It's 99% emotion.
 However, investing in rental property is a business.
 You need to put on your "CEO/CFO" hat and learn to be patient.

 We passed on dozens of deals because they weren't the right fit for us and it was agonizing at times to pass on ones that were so very close.
 While it was difficult passing on the first so very close deal, it was a little less on the second, and it was 50x more comfortable on the 50th.
 We had criteria and stuck to it which is what you need to succeed in investing over time.
 This comes with time and experience.

 Stage 3 - Rubber meets the road: We purchased rental property and were finally investors.
 There is no denying that it was still a bit scary even after we had purchased the first properties.
 Then the first rent check appeared.
 Aha!
 It was one thing to see the numbers on paper as we were looking for rental property.
 It was another to see that first rent check land in your account.
 It all clicked.
 It's hard to describe this feeling other than comparing it to learning a skill like you might have if you played a sport or musical instrument.